 - Sickness visits to Hope Health Center

-- Office visit fees for mental health and acute/chronic illnesses are covered
+- Office visit fees for mental health and illnesses are covered

-- Testing for sexually transmitted disease is covered (screening testing may be limited)
+- Exposure to cummunicable disease and/or sexually transmitted disease is covered (screening testing may be limited to once per school year)

 - Injury visits to Hope Health Center